 Motion controllers are hardware accessories that allow users to take action in mixed reality.
-An advantage of motion controllers over gestures is that the controllers have a precise position in space, allowing for fine grained interaction with digital objects.
+An advantage of motion controllers over gestures is that the controllers have a precise position in space, allowing for fine-grained interaction with digital objects.
 For Windows Mixed Reality immersive headsets, motion controllers are the primary way that users will take action in their world.

 Windows Mixed Reality motion controllers offer precise and responsive tracking of movement in your field of view using the sensors in the immersive headset, meaning there is no need to install hardware on the walls in your space.
 These motion controllers will offer the same ease of setup and portability as Windows Mixed Reality immersive headsets.
-Our device partners plan to market and sell these controllers on retail shelves this holiday.

 - Optical tracking